"*" indicates required fields

 If you feel as if a judge has made an incorrect decision on your repossession case, you are within your rights to appeal.
 Most repossession appeals are forwarded to a more senior judge to look over the case again.
 Before filing an appeal, you should seek legal advice.

-You can appeal against any element of a repossession decision from a judge, including any eviction warrants.
+You can appeal against any element of a home repossession order from a judge, including any eviction warrants.
 You can appeal at any time during the process.
-Most repossession appeals occur when an eviction is on the cards as people, rightly, panic about losing their home.
-Most judges will grant an appeal in this instance (depending on the circumstances) to allow the individual a final shot at preventing their home from being repossessed.
+Most repossession appeals occur when an eviction is on the cards as people, rightly, panic about losing their home through repossession.
+Most judges will grant an appeal in this instance (depending on the circumstances) to allow the individual a final shot at stopping their home from being repossessed.